flexera-public/policy_templates/cost/aws/unattached_volumes/README.md

 This policy has the following input parameters required when launching the policy.

-- *Unattached days* - the number of days a volume has been unattached.
+- *Unattached days* - The number of days a volume has been unattached.
 - *Email addresses* - A list of email addresses to notify
-- *Exclude Tags.* - a list of tags used to excluded volumes from the incident.
+- *Exclude Tags.* - A list of tags used to excluded volumes from the incident.
 - *Create Final Snapshot* - Boolean for whether or not to take a final snapshot before deleting

 ## Policy Actions